- How they look

 Perfectionists struggle to live in reality.
 They often procrastinate, neglect responsibilities, commitments, or isolate from others.
 And even when they have succeeded at something they often don't enjoy their success.
 "It could've been even better," we think.
 Or rather than savoring their achievement they've already moved on to perfecting their next project.

 For some, perfectionism has a tragic end: suicide.
 One well-known example is that of former deputy White House counsel Vincent Foster.

 Prior to his time in Washington D.C.
 Foster's life looked super successful and spotless: first in his law school class, highest score on the Arkansas bar exam, partner in a prestigious law firm, stable marriage and family, popular, a sterling reputation.

-Foster's perfect life all unraveled, especially the sterling reputation, when things went wrong at the White House in the early months of the Clinton administration.
+Foster's perfect life all unraveled, especially the sterling reputation.
+Things went wrong at the White House (wow, who would have thought) in the early months of the Clinton administration.
 He couldn't remedy the situation and he felt responsible.
 To make matters worse, the media was all over him, questioning his integrity and competence.
 His reputation had been destroyed.
 He killed himself in July of 1993.

 Are You a Perfectionist?

 God's Grace is perfect!
 Perfect enough to work with a guy like me.
 Grace is not condemning.
 God's grace comes from his perfect and wonderful love.
 Full of compassion beyond what we could ever imagine.
 And it's it endless.
 Totally endless.
 It is so perfect that I cannot find a flaw in it.
 It is what I need when I need it.
 I just need to accept it.
 For some of us that is a difficult thing to do.
 We think we have to do something, be something or help in the process.
 If you are like me, you may also wounder if God's grace is enough to work in my "special" situation.
 You may enjoy another articial about grace.
 "Is Grace Enough"